 Before Search Engines, We Needed The Internet.

 The online world started progressing towards the internet we understand today when computer scientist Tim Berners-Lee invented the world wide web.
 The world wide web became more and more popular as more and more information became available.
 Meaning, there became a need to find a way to organise information so people only accessed what they required.
-The first search engines were developed.
+So, the first search engines were developed.

 Before Search Engine Optimisation, We Needed Search Engines.